Baby Formula Lawsuit

 Research has suggested the link between cow’s milk-based formula and NEC for many years.
 A 2011 study out of Johns Hopkins Children’s Center notes that “Extremely premature babies fed human donor milk are less likely to develop the dangerous intestinal condition necrotizing enterocolitis than babies fed a standard premature infant formula derived from cow’s milk.”

 However, Mead Johnson & Company (manufacturer of Enfamil), and Abbott Laboratories (maker of Similac), have allegedly failed to adequately warn parents, caregivers, and the medical community of this dangerous link between their formulas and NEC when given to premature infants.
 Baby formula lawsuits hold that the companies knew—or should have known—that their cow-based formulas may cause death or significant injury to preterm babies.
-The lawsuits also hold that the companies should have issued warnings on the product labeling.
+The litigation against Similac and Enfamil also hold that the companies should have issued warnings on the product labeling.

 The Similac and Enfamil baby formulas mentioned in baby formula lawsuits include: